• Skip to primary navigation

 What Helps Make Stilton Stilton?

-Of all of the most well-known varieties of blue cheese, Stilton has the lowest water content, the lowest salt content and the highest fat and protein content.
-This means that is the richest and creamiest of all the blue cheeses, which might be one of the reasons that I like it so much.
+Of all the well-known varieties of blue cheese, Stilton has the lowest water content, the lowest salt content, and the highest fat and protein content.
+This means that it is the richest and creamiest, which might be one of the reasons that I like it so much.

 Making Stilton Cheese

-To make Stilton, cows' milk is first pasteurized and then cooled to 86°F (30°C).
-It takes 17 gallons of milk to make one 17 lb Stilton cheese.
-It is then mixed with rennet and the Penicillium roqueforti mold.
+To make Stilton, cows' milk is pasteurized and cooled to 86°F (30°C).
+One 17-lb Stilton cheese requires 17 gallons of milk.
+The cheese is then mixed with rennet and the Penicillium roqueforti mold.

-Once the curd forms, it is sliced both vertically and horizontally into long, thin pieces, kind of like julienne cuts.
-The curds are milled, drained and salted by hand.
+Once the curd forms, it is sliced vertically and horizontally into long, thin pieces, like julienne cuts.
+The curds are then milled, drained, and salted by hand.

-Once thoroughly mixed, the curds are placed in cheese molds, or hoops.
-The curds continue to drain and the hoops are turned once a day to ensure even draining of the whey.
+Once thoroughly mixed, the curds are placed in cheese molds or hoops.
+The curds continue to drain, and the hoops are turned once daily to ensure even whey drainage.

-After five days, the cheese makers remove the hoops and then smooth the outside of the cheese with regular kitchen knives.
-The smoothing step not only makes the outside of the cheese look more finished, it also seals it so no air can get inside the cheese.
+After five days, the cheese makers remove the hoops and smooth the outside of the cheese with regular kitchen knives.
+The smoothing step makes the outside of the cheese look more finished and seals it so no air can get inside.

 This is important because the cheese is then aged for four to six weeks before being pierced with long stainless steel needles.

-Piercing introduces air to the interior of the cheese, allowing the mold to start growing.
-While some blue cheeses let the mold begin growing at the beginning of the cheese making process, the makers of Stilton want the cheese to mature for a certain amount of time before the mold begins to grow, hence the smoothing of the cheese.
+Piercing introduces air to the cheese's interior, allowing the mold to grow.
+While some blue cheeses let the mold begin growing at the beginning of the cheese-making process, the makers of Stilton want the cheese to mature for a certain amount of time before the mold begins to grow, hence the smoothing of the cheese.

 The piercing step is repeated a week later, and then the cheese is allowed to ripen a further three weeks before being graded and passed for sale.